Note: As of spring 2020, this program has been suspended.

 To have the greatest possible effect, the committee seeks strong applicants who bring a range of perspectives in terms of types of institutions, geographical regions, and nature of the work presented.

+The conference must take place between September 1, 2019 and August 31, 2020.
 Reimbursable expenses include conference registration, lodging, travel (round-trip economy airfare, train ticket, or mileage), and meals (up to $50 per diem).
-The applicant should clearly outline estimated expenses and must complete travel before August 31, 2018.
-There will be future calls for applicants seeking to attend conferences held after that date.
+The applicant should clearly outline estimated expenses in the budget.

-For the current round of travel scholarships, the applicant must have submitted a proposal or have had a proposal accepted to the conference where he/she wishes to present at the time of application.
+The applicant must have submitted a proposal to the conference where he/she wishes to present at the time of application.
 Granting of the scholarship is conditional upon the proposal being accepted by that conference.
-Consideration will be given to proposals for reimbursing expenses for presentations delivered between September 1, 2017 and the date of application on a case-by-case basis.

 The purpose of the travel scholarships is to support communication about the significance of libraries to other stakeholders in higher education.
 The presentation may be based on past or current initiatives.
-A subcommittee of member leaders from the Value of Academic Libraries Committee will review proposals with the following criteria in mind:
+A subcommittee of member leaders (chaired by the Value of Academic Libraries Committee and with representatives of the Equity, Diversity and Inclusion Committee; External Liaisons Committee; New Roles and Changing Landscapes Committee; Research and Scholarly Environment Committee; and Student Learning and Information Literacy Committee) will review proposals with the following criteria in mind:

-- How well does the proposed presentation align with the Value of Academic Library goals and objectives as stated in ACRL's strategic plan?
+- How well does the proposed presentation align with the core commitment or strategic goals and objectives as stated in ACRL's strategic plan?

 - Does the topic align with current interests and trends in higher education and libraries?